coderefinery/git-intro/_episodes/04-staging-area.md

 ---

-## (Optional, semiadvanced) Alternatives
+> ## (Optional, semiadvanced) Alternatives
+>

-Some people accept that there will be many small commits.
-Some people are very obsessive about clean history and constantly use `rebase` to make it clean.
+> Some people accept that there will be many small commits.
+Some people
+> are very obsessive about clean history and constantly use `rebase` to
+> make it clean.
+>

-Below are some alternatives, from easiest to hardest.  *Don't worry about understanding them all*, this is one of the last lessons so we just try to show you some dreams
+> Below are some alternatives, from easiest to hardest.  *Don't worry
+> about understanding them all*, this is one of the last lessons so we
+> just try to show you some dreams
+>

-**Use `git commit -p`.**
+> **Use `git commit -p`.**
-You can use `git commit -p` on unstaged changes to directly commit.
+> You can use `git commit -p` on unstaged changes to directly commit.
-This is a convenient short cut, but if you notice something wrong as you are committing, you have to start over again.
-Still, if you are doing simple things, it can be useful.
-Check `git show HEAD` and `git diff` when done to make sure things are OK.
+> This is a convenient short cut, but if you notice something wrong as
+> you are committing, you have to start over again.
+Still, if you are
+> doing simple things, it can be useful.
+Check `git show HEAD` and `git
+> diff` when done to make sure things are OK.
+>

-You could use **lots of temporary branches**.
-It's more explicit but can get annoying.
-Then, you can use **rebase** to **squash** all of the commits together.
+> You could use **lots of temporary branches**.
+It's more explicit but
+> can get annoying.
+Then, you can use **rebase** to **squash** all of
+> the commits together.
+>

-You can make lots of small commits on a branch and then **rebase** them to squash them together into one commit.
-We don't go into the details of rebasing because there is more that can go wrong.
-This is fairly advanced, but GitHub and other sites allow you to automatically do this.
+> You can make lots of small commits on a branch and then **rebase**
+> them to squash them together into one commit.
+We don't go into the
+> details of rebasing because there is more that can go wrong.
+This is

-*Note: the "staging area" has also alternatively been referred to as the index and the cache*.
+> fairly advanced, but GitHub and other sites allow you to automatically
+> do this.
+{: .discussion}

 ---